ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-28. With respect to the expression graph depicted in 5.10:
+Q. With respect to the expression graph depicted in 5.10:
 <table align='center'>
 <tr>
 <td align="center">